-The author and publishing world has been abuzz with the recent news from Amazon that its CreateSpace print-on-demand business is now being folded into its Kindle Direct Publishing program that launched officially a few years ago.
+The author and publishing world has been abuzz with the recent news from Amazon that its CreateSpace print-on-demand business has now been folded into its Kindle Direct Publishing program that launched officially a few years ago.
 Whether or not this action will be a positive move for authors will inevitably be seen in time.
-But today, IngramSpark client support is blowing up more than normal with questions from authors asking us what it all means.
-The question we used to get most often was, "What's the difference between IngramSpark vs CreateSpace?"
-Now it seems the question will be, "What's the difference between IngramSpark vs KDP?"
+But today, IngramSpark client support is blowing up more than usual with questions from authors asking us what it all means.
+The question we used to get most often was, "What's the difference between IngramSpark vs. CreateSpace?"
+Now it seems the question will be, "What's the difference between IngramSpark vs. KDP?"
 So, I will attempt to help clarify with as much information as I have.

 IngramSpark vs KDP—Print Book Publishing

 On the face of it, there isn’t that much difference between the CreateSpace service and what KDP is offering on the print side.
-IngramSpark has continued to improve and expand its print-on-demand business by offering the widest choice of trim sizes, many in both hardcover and paperback bindings.
+IngramSpark has continued improving and expanding its print-on-demand business by offering the widest choice of trim sizes, many in both hardcover and paperback bindings.
 Additionally, there are several different color options that virtually mirror traditional printing.
-Amazon KDP options are more limited as they're missing hardcover, some trim sizes, no landscape option, and offering only one version of color.
+Amazon KDP options are more limited as they're missing hardcover, some trim sizes, no landscape option, and offer only one version of color.

 Print Books and Ebooks Together—A One-Stop Solution

-In IngramSpark, not only can you set up your hardcover and paperback versions of your book but you can also set up your ebook at the same time and gain book distribution, including Amazon, Apple, Nook, and Kobo, along with an additional 40,000 retailers who order from Ingram.
+With IngramSpark, not only can you set up your hardcover and paperback versions of your book, but you can also set up your ebook at the same time and gain book distribution, including Amazon, Apple, Nook, and Kobo, along with an additional 40,000 retailers who order from Ingram.

 Selling Your Book to Bookstores and Libraries

-When bookstores and libraries buy your book, they purchase it at a discounted or wholesale price so they can resell it and make a profit.
-Therefore, you need to offer a wholesale discount off the list price that you set.
-In IngramSpark, you can choose a discount between 30% and 55% on the print version, which means you would earn 45-70% depending on the discount you choose.
+When bookstores, retailers, and libraries buy your book, they purchase it at a discounted price, depending on the wholesale discount you offer, so they can resell it and make a profit.
+They want to receive their standard trade discount when they buy from a wholesaler such as Ingram, therefore, you need to offer a wholesale discount of 55% off the list price that you set.
+With IngramSpark, you can choose one between 40% and 55% on the print version.
+If you offer less than a 55% wholesale discount, bookstores and retailers will receive a “short” trade discount and probably won’t purchase the book for stock.

-In KDP, you don't get this flexibility since you would earn 60% on Amazon orders and only 40% on orders in its Expanded Distribution program (which includes Ingram).
+In KDP, you don't get this flexibility since you would earn less on orders in their Expanded Distribution program (which includes Ingram).
 This means that with IngramSpark, you have the flexibility to set terms that are more attractive to booksellers.
 It also means that you have the potential to make more per book sale with IngramSpark.

 Authors and publishers are often shocked to find out that their titles have global viability.
-Why limit your sales prospects to just the United States?
-IngramSpark has print facilities in the UK and Australia in addition to distributing to Canada from the United States.
+So why limit your sales prospects to just the United States?
+IngramSpark has print facilities in the UK and Australia and distributes to Canada from the United States.

-Ingram has also established relationships with print partners in France, Germany, Italy, Poland, Russia, India, China, Brazil, and South Korea.
-This is what we call our Global Connect program.
+Ingram has also established relationships with print partners in Germany, Italy, Poland, India, China, Japan, Brazil, and South Korea.
+This is what we call our Global Connect Program.
 These relationships help IngramSpark publishers get their books into the wholesale channels in those countries.
 Amazon has distribution in the United States and to their European channels.
-So, the main difference between the two platforms here is that IngramSpark has much broader global distribution.
+So, the main difference between the two book distribution companies is that IngramSpark has a much broader global distribution.

 Using IngramSpark and KDP Together